forseti-security/forseti-security/_docs/_latest/concepts/models.md

 ## Tables

-Each set of data models are stored in its own set of tables, which are named with the `<model_handle>_<table_name>` and are tied to each other by specific relationships.
+Data models are stored in its own set of tables, which are named with the `<model_handle>_<table_name>` and are tied to each other by specific relationships.
 At any given time, multiple set of tables can exist, either created by the cron job, or by other users.
 The table sets are